 Despite the wonky chrono, and partially flaked-out minute hand, there was no debate my watch was a gem...
-The debate that raged on was whether my dial is silver or "eggshell."
-I think the main reason it's up for debate is the dial has no "sunburst" pattern.
+The debate that raged on was whether my dial was silver or "eggshell."
+I think the main reason it was up for debate is the dial has no "sunburst" pattern.
 It's more matte/semi-gloss.
-I think most silver dials have a distinct sunburst pattern.
-That's why several commenters proclaimed it an eggshell (also depending on how the picture is taken it can look more white than silver).
+In my very limited "research" most silver dials are darkish and have a distinct grainy, sunburst pattern.
+That's why several commenters on my IG posts proclaimed it an eggshell dial.
+(Also not helping matters is depending on how/where the picture is taken it can look more white than silver).
 I believe it's a silver dial.

 I'll say this, I have a lot to learn about vintage Carreras.
 And now that I own one, you best believe I'll be studying up!